-Low carb satay beef meal prep has a creamy Thai peanut sauce that serves as a marinade for the beef and a dipping sauce.
-Serve with cauliflower rice and green beans for four lunches.
+With a creamy Thai peanut sauce that serves as both a marinade and dipping sauce, this satay beef meal prep recipe is not short on flavor!
+Serve it up with cauliflower rice and green beans for a delicious low carb lunch option.

 Absolutely!
 I would recommend boneless skinless chicken thighs as they are easy to grill (and not overcook), but you could use chicken breasts as well.

-You sure could, although I found the low carb satay sauce added so much flavor to the cauliflower rice.
-Here’s a post with 7 Cauliflower Rice Recipes!
+You sure could, although I found the satay sauce added so much flavor to the cauliflower rice.
+Here's a post with 7 Cauliflower Rice Recipes!

 These are safe to store in the fridge for up to 4 days.
 I haven't tried freezing them and worry that they cauliflower rice would get mushy.
 You could freeze the beef in the marinade, and you could *probably* also freeze the cooked beef & sauce, but I have not tested.

 I'd recommend adding some red pepper flakes or low carb hot sauce.

 - Cauliflower Fried Rice